frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/human-resources/employee-referral.md

 ### 3.2 Managing referral bonus
 Many companies provide bonuses to their employees for such referrals.
 ERPNext allows you to track the payment of the bonus to employees for their referral.

-For the Referral bonus, you need to check the Is applicable for referral bonus checkbox before submitting the document.
-After submitting the document Create Additional Salary button will Appear at the top right corner of the status is "Accepted".
+For the Referral bonus, you need to check the "Is applicable for referral bonus" checkbox before submitting the document.
+After submitting the document, the "Create Additional Salary" button will appear at the top right corner, if the status is "Accepted".

 <img class="screenshot" alt="Leave Allocations"
     src="{{docs_base_url}}/assets/img/human-resources/referral-bonus.png">